bart-kroon/TM1/doc/configuring.md

 ### Geometry quantizer

-* **depthOccThresholdIfSet:** int; the value of the depth-occupancy map threshold when occupancy information is encoded in the geometry video data of a specific view.
+* **depthOccThresholdIfSet:** float; the value of the depth-occupancy map threshold times 2<sup>-geoBitDepth</sup>, in case occupancy information is encoded in the geometry video data of a specific view.

 ### Explicit occupancy